openedx/open-edx-proposals/oeps/oep-0030-arch-pii-markup-and-auditing.rst

 Organization-wide Tooling
 -------------------------
 A tool will be created or enhanced that will be usable at the Github organization level to provide org-wide insight into our stored PII.
 It should be a wrapper around the Documentation tool, allowing all repos in an org to be cloned and searched for annotations.
-The tool will also optionally verify the presence of a `openedx.yaml` file in the top level of the repository and verify that it's `oep-30` dictionary matches the state of the repository.
+The tool will also optionally verify the presence of a `openedx.yaml` file in the top level of the repository and verify that its `oep-30` dictionary matches the state of the repository.

 Backporting Annotations
 -----------------------